Myschika/powerbiproject/README.md

 # Shopify App Analysis

 ## Project Overview
-This project aims to analyze the landscape of apps on the Shopify platform using data scraped from publicly available Shopify websites.
+This project aimed to analyze the landscape of apps on the Shopify platform using data scraped from publicly available Shopify websites.
 The goal is to identify key factors contributing to the success of a Shopify app by leveraging Power BI for data visualization and insights.

 ## Dataset
 The dataset (`shopify.xlsx`) consists of four tables: